Advanced Management Program: The Global Experience

 An admissions committee thoroughly reviews each application and considers the nature and scope of the applicant's responsibilities.
 For the benefit of the class, sponsoring organizations, and the program, the committee seeks to admit people with comparable management responsibilities who have diverse skills and experiences.

 Class size is limited to maximize classroom and study group participation, so early application is encouraged.
-The AMP applications are accepted on a rolling basis and are reviewed upon submission until the program fills.
+Applications are accepted on a rolling basis and are reviewed upon submission until the program fills.
 For your convenience, you may apply on-line or download an application and fax or email it to us.

-Language Strong English language speaking, reading, and writing skills are imperative to completely immerse in the Kellogg AMP experience, to complete reading assignments, and to actively engage in group discussions and activities.
-Because the AMP is a rigorous program and includes emphasis on building a strong business network, the faculty will expect participants to contribute fully to classroom and study group discussions.
+Strong English language speaking, reading, and writing skills are imperative to completely immerse in the Kellogg Global Advanced Management Program experience, to complete reading assignments, and to actively engage in group discussions and activities.
+Because this is a rigorous program and includes emphasis on building a strong business network, the faculty will expect participants to contribute fully to classroom and study group discussions.
 The Test for English for International Communication (TOEIC) is not required.

-Certificate The Kellogg School of Management awards a certificate upon the successful completion of the AMP program.
+The Kellogg School of Management awards a certificate upon the successful completion of the Global Advanced Management Program.
 Along with the certificate, participants also receive benefits as executive education alumni of the Kellogg School of Management.

 The program fee covers class materials, most meals and accommodations at the Allen Center and in business-class hotels during Week 3.
 Travel expenses (including airfare) are the responsibility of the participant.
 Payment is due in US dollars upon receipt of invoice.